NaoiseGaffney/BookRepository/README.md

 I decided to use the Flask-User extension after taking a Pretty-Printed (Anthony Herbert) overview course on Flask extensions (a bit like dipping a toe in the lake before taking a deep-dive in the Atlantic): [The Flask Extensions Course](https://courses.prettyprinted.com/p/the-flask-extensions-course).

-Flask-User handles the User Management extremely well, with registration, sign in, sign out, password reset, edit user profile, role-based authorization, and using email confiirmations.
+Flask-User handles the User Management extremely well, with registration, sign in, sign out, password reset, edit user profile, role-based authorisation, and using email confirmations.
 All I did was extend and add features like a user delete modal, and configure the Flask-User features I wanted to use in my 'config.py' file.

-I also changed the defualt CSS framework from Bootstrap 3 to Materialize 1.0.0 as I think it has a cleaner and crisper interface.
+I also changed the default CSS framework from Bootstrap 3 to Materialize 1.0.0 as I think it has a cleaner and crisper interface.

 A good resource for Flask Extensions: [Awesome Flask](https://github.com/humiaozuzu/awesome-flask).